The Diocese of Rochester is committed to helping their congregations to love their communities, in as many different ways as they can.

 integration with hope

-The Diocese are currently running a campaign for Hope 2018 called Setting the Captives Free.
-It’s about freedom; from slavery, addictions, domestic violence, domestic abuse, and debt.
+In 2018 the Diocese ran a campaign for Hope 2018 called Setting the Captives Free.
+It was about freedom; from slavery, addictions, domestic violence, domestic abuse, and debt.
 For the part about slavery they have had training from the Gangmasters & Labour Abuse Authority.
 From that a growing number of churches now want to be places where the emergency services can take victims that they rescue during a raid.
 One person has so far gone on to be a volunteer driver, taking victims to a place of safety.

 a holistic approach